techiemanish/springboot-graphql/README.md

-# GraphQL Spring Boot Example
+# Spring Boot GraphQL Project

 This project is a demonstration of how to integrate GraphQL with a Spring Boot application.
 It provides endpoints to query and mutate data related to books using GraphQL.